abel-msk/esphome_sdcard_images/README.md

 ## Base local_image Configuration
 local_image component load image from local accessed storage, convert to bitmap and save in memory.
 Component use [`image::Image`](https://esphome.io/components/image/) interface, so it can be accessed from other components witch diaplay images.
-For example [lgvl](https://esphome.io/components/lvgl/)
+For example [lvgl](https://esphome.io/components/lvgl/) component